Cor-Neos/markdown_renderer/DEMO.md

-# Welcome to Markdown Renderer! 🎉
+# Welcome to MDRender! 🎉

-This is a demonstration file showing the capabilities of the Markdown Renderer application.
+This is a demonstration file showing the capabilities of the MDRender application.

 ## Table of Contents